Free Printable Chair Yoga for Seniors (With Pictures)

 Caregiver Self-Care

-Consider doing the chair yoga exercises printable routine alongside your loved one.
+Consider doing the chair yoga routine alongside your loved one.
 It's a great way to bond, model healthy habits, and take care of your own body at the same time.
 Many caregivers find chair yoga helps reduce their own stress and back pain.

 Recommended Safety Supports